 While every hunter has their own answer to this question, it really depends most on how hard it is raining.
 Rain can be unpredictable and ebb and flow between a list mist to a downpour but, deer do act differently depending on how hard it is raining.

 Deer rely on their senses heavily to influence their movements and especially how active they are during a given timeframe.
 Rain can dramatically affect their hearing due to the addition of noises.
-With their hearing hindered, deer rely heavily on sight.
-This change can be the key to deer hunting in the rain while they trend to the edge of meadows and clearings for increased sightlines.
+With their hearing hindered, different types of deer like the whitetail deer rely heavily on sight.
+This change can be the key to whitetail deer hunting in the rain while they trend to the edge of meadows and clearings for increased sightlines.

 Due to the white noise of the rain pattering on the ground and foliage, a deer’s hearing isn’t as acute.
 This can be a blessing and allow you to move more easily to gain the perfect shot or give you a little leeway when having a new hunter with you.
 While stealth is always recommended, you have a bit more flexibility due to the added noise.